ifilot/edp/paper/paper.md

 # Statement of need

-EDP is a C++ based command line tool that carries out the projection of the electron density scalar field as stored in VASP CHGCAR or PARCHG file onto a plane and renders this plane using a color map.
-The user can efficiently define these planes based on the atom coordinates as provided in the structure block of these files.
+The visualization of scalar fields using contour plots or heat maps is ubiquitous in science and plenty of general purpose programs such as Open Data Explorer [@OpenDX] and ParaView [@ParaView] readily accomodate this task.
+There exist also programs that specifically cater to VASP, such as Vesta [@momma:2011] and sisl [@papior:2023].
+These programs are typically designed for interactive use, sisl being the exception, and utilize a graphical user interface of some sort.
+In contrast, `EDP` is a C++ based command line tool that carries out the projection of the electron density scalar field as stored in VASP CHGCAR or PARCHG file onto a plane.
+This plane is then rendered onto a canvas using a color map and stored as a PNG file. `EDP` uses a minimal set of dependencies, all typically being readily available on modern Linux based operating systems. `EDP` is designed with ease of use in mind.
+The projection planes can be defined with respect to the atomic coordinates, which are available in the structure block of CHGCAR and PARCHG files.

-`EDP` was designed to be used by researchers working in computational materials modelling using the VASP software.
+`EDP` was designed to be used by researchers and students working in computational materials modelling using the VASP software.
 It has already been used in a number of scientific publications[@zijlstra:2019; @vogt:2019; @filot:2016].

 # Acknowledgements